By Tony Burfield & Sylla Sheppard-Hanger

 Finally there are more studies are continuing on the photosensitivity associated with Rue oil (Ruta graveolens) usage and contact sensitivity problems associated with Oak Moss (Evernia prunastri) and Tree Moss (Evernia furfuracea & Usnea barbata) products.

-Declaration of Ingredients for labelling.
+Declaration of Ingredients for labeling.
 Continuing the theme of gleaning information where we can, to complete our picture of what the global implications may eventually be for essential oil safety, it is interesting to visit the SCCNFP site at http://europa.eu.int/comm/dg24/health/sc/sccp/ot98_en.html which describes 24 fragrance chemicals which should be declared if deliberately added to a fragrance formulation or identified as a fragrance ingredient.
 Some of these ingredients, listed because they are most frequently reported as contact allergens based on clinical experience, are major constituents of essential oils:

 benzyl salicylate – found in several oils such as Ylang ylang (Cananga odorata subsp. genuina) and Cananga (Cananga odorata var. macrophylla).